hashkat/hashkat/docs/tutorial05.md

 # The Agent Follow Model

-The **agent** follow_model is one in which agents follow another agent based on that agent's type, though whom they follow within that agent_type is totally random.
+The **agent** follow_model is one in which agents follow another agent based on that agent's type, though whom they follow within that agent_type is random.
 That is, an agent may prefer to follow a 'Celebrity' but which celebrity is left to chance.
 This is a refinement of the **random** follow_model.

 This tutorial should take approximately 10 minutes to complete.